aahowel3/HMM/README.md

 # Identifying IESs in individual GE sequencing data
-in the /work/aahowel3/HMM/indiviudal_GEs/coverage_files folder the script coverage.sh generates indiviudal coverage.txt files from the bams generated in the /work/aahowel3/Ancestor folder
+in the /work/aahowel3/HMM/indiviudal_GEs/coverage_files folder the script coverage.sh generates indiviudal coverage.txt files from the bams generated in the /work/aahowel3/Ancestor folder - modified to now pull from sorted.bam files instead of rmdup.sorted.bam files

 # Simulate observations in order to test the Viterbi and BW algorithims of the STAN package
 simulate_hmm.R uses a Monte Carlo simulation to generate emissions data from the estimated parameters of the STAN package